NixOS/nix.dev/maintainers/documentation-project-2023.md

 The Nix documentation team was established in mid 2022 in order to ease learning Nix for beginners and support community efforts in that direction.
 Recently the team has gained many new members eager to tackle long-standing issues.

-From the perspective of the NixOS Foundation, Google Season of Docs can help the Nix documentation team to substantially improve a crucial part of the Nix onboarding experience in a concerted effort.
+From the perspective of the NixOS Foundation, a concerted effort can help the Nix documentation team to substantially improve a crucial part of the Nix onboarding experience.

 References:
 - [Documentation Team: Flattening the learning curve](https://discourse.nixos.org/t/documentation-team-flattening-the-learning-curve/20003)